-Setting a flag on or off means calling the routine SetFlag(flag#) or ClearFlag(flag#)
+Setting a flag on or off means calling the routine SetFlag or ClearFlag

 To indicate that the player has saved the cat, call SetFlag(F_SAVED_CAT), and to turn off that flag, call ClearFlag(F_SAVED_CAT).

 Testing a flag is accomplished by calling FlagIsSet or FlagIsClear.
 So if you have a piece of code that should only be run if the parrot has been fed, you would enclose it in an if(FlagIsSet(F_FED_PARROT)) { ... }; statement.